5 security and compliance topics to consider before you build a BI solution in-house

 Even if you check all the boxes and your compliance department allows you to move forward with your analytical solution, how exactly will you share insights outside of your company?
 The data lake is hidden behind several security layers your organization has deployed—and if it isn’t, run away as fast as you can!
 Because only accounts in your corporate identity management can access the data lake, chances are your IT department will not allow external users to your Active Directory.
 You’ll probably end up sending insights via e-mail, so instead of empowering all your users with ad-hoc analytical capabilities, your BI team will end up with a ticketing system for manually creating reports for external users—a waste of time and resources.

 Did reading this article make you want to see GoodData in action?
-You can get started today with the free version of our platform!
+You can get started today with our free trial!
 With it, you get all the great features of GoodData for up to five customers and 100 MB of data per customer.

 Written by Tomas Honzak |

 Subscribe to our newsletter